HellicarAndLewis/FocusAndContext/README.md

 - void InteractiveMenu::setup(int _w, int _h, float _mainArea, float _subArea, float _padding, float _easeIn, float _easeOut) - This function sets up the main menu, button sounds, button title names, etc.

 #### Content Xcode Files Group
-Handles all content media loading, drawing, setup, etc.
+Handles all content media loading, drawing, setup, etc.  ALL videos are preloaded on launch because they are too demanding in loading.
+Alternative is to use 'threading' but as we only 10 videos, it's best to avoid as once the system is running it's running.
 - Content.h/.cpp

 ###### Content.cpp